Leyner-Andres-Bejarano-Palacios/java_springboot_docker_backend/README.md

         5. INSERT INTO employees (id, first_name,last_name, email_id)
 VALUES (1, 'someemail@gmail.com', 'other name','some name');

-    7. Copy the spingboot  code into the container
+    7. Copy the spingboot  code into the container (if you did not mount a volume)

         1.   docker cp spring-boot/.
 [Container_ID]:/app/spring-boot/